-Mixing indigenous and Spanish influences, here are a few significant national ones whose origins help visitors discover the country’s history and culture.
+Mixing indigenous and Spanish influences, there are a few significant national festivals whose origins help visitors on holiday in Mexico discover this vibrant country's history and culture.

 Día de Muertos